g7AzaZLO/web3automatization/README.md

 - `sender` (str): Address from which the transaction will be sent.
 - `route` (list): Transaction path from `get_swap_route()`.
 - `estimate` (dict): Estimate obtained from `get_estimate`.
-- `recipient` (str, optional): Address to which the transaction will be sent.
 - `client` (Client, optional): Client object to use the client’s proxy.

 ### Signing and Sending the Swap Transaction